zicli-synergy/mock-shop/README.md

 # Backend Developer Application Challenge

 **Mock Shop** is a simple shopping server.
 You are required to develop the backend API.
-You can clone this git repository and get to work!
+You can fork this git repository and get to work!

 **Due Date:** 6 days after Test email receipt (Usually places due date on Friday, at noon).